-The demand for well designed graphics - and skilled graphic designers - is soaring.
-From multimedia advertising campaigns, to print publishing and package design, clients expect modern branding initiatives to boost sales and elevate status.
+The demand for well-designed graphics - and skilled graphic designers - is rising.
+From multimedia advertising campaigns to print publishing and package design, clients expect modern branding initiatives to boost sales and elevate their status.
 Self-employment opportunities abound for talented designers with an entrepreneurial spirit.
-Contributing to graphic designer job growth is the omnipresent need for innovative digital designs, now that almost every business requires an eye-catching web presence.
+Contributing to graphic designer job growth is the omnipresent need for innovative digital designs now that almost every business wants an eye-catching web presence.

-While graphic design can be a fun job, a graphic designer career should not be taken lightly.
-To be a successful designer it’s important to carefully construct your learning plan, continually advance your skills to keep pace with the latest digital design technologies, and build on your portfolio of work.
-Word of mouth and feedback from past employers typically plays into the decision to hire graphic designers, so reputation & quality of service are essential to long-term success.
+While graphic design can be fun, a graphic designer career should not be taken lightly.
+To be a successful designer, it’s important to carefully construct your learning plan, continually advance your skills to keep pace with the latest digital design technologies and build on your portfolio of work.
+Word of mouth and feedback from past employers typically play into the decision to hire graphic designers, so reputation and quality of service are essential to long-term success.

-Graphic design courses can help you unlock your natural talent and prepare you for a job you'll love.
-There are numerous graphic designer training programs and specialized college degrees featuring coursework in cutting-edge print and digital design techniques.
+Graphic design courses can unlock your natural talent and prepare you for a job you love.
+There are numerous graphic designer training programs and specialized college degrees featuring coursework in print and digital design.
 Compare the top-rated graphic design courses & degrees in the U.S. and online.

 a.k.a.
 Graphic Artist | Digital Media Designer | Web Designer | Adobe Graphic Designer | Interactive Media Designer